sampsyo/home/_drafts/flash.md

+---
 title: A Fake Shell for Pangenomics
 excerpt: |
     TK
 ---
-For a while now, I have been working on [a fast toolkit for pangenomics, called FlatGFA][flatgfa-post].
+I have been working on [an efficient toolkit for pangenomics, called FlatGFA][flatgfa-post].
-Relative to other pangenomics tools like [odgi][], FlatGFA has one trick: a zero-copy data format.
+Relative to other pangenomics tools like [odgi][], FlatGFA has essentially one trick: a zero-copy data format.
 The in-memory data format is identical to the on-disk format, so FlatGFA can skip all serialization and deserialization costs;
 opening a file consists of an [mmap(2)][mmap].
-For unfairly cherry-picked workloads, FlatGFA can be thousands of times faster than odgi.
+For [unfairly cherry-picked workloads][flatgfa-eval], FlatGFA can be thousands of times faster than odgi.

 Now comes the hard part:
 I want my genomicist colleagues to actually use FlatGFA.
 I want to write an inventory of high-performance operations and let the _real_ scientists compose them into complete workflows.

-To let them do that kind of composition, there were two clear options: we could either
+To let them do that kind of composition, there were two simple options: we could either
 (1) make a command-line interface that exposes all the operators and let the scientists write shell scripts to compose them, or
 (2) design a Rust API and have the scientists write Rust code.
-Neither option is all that compelling:
+Neither option is very compelling:

 1. The CLI approach really limits the kind of composition you can do.
    All intermediates need to be either files or pipes, which can get awkward and surely comes with some overhead.
 2. Our internal Rust API is, because of all the data-structure tricks we play, written an endearingly idiosyncratic style.
-   Even though our biologist collaborators are already Rust hackers, I can't in good conscience say that we have a _good_ API that they'd be happy to use.
+   Even though our biologist collaborators are great Rust hackers, I can't in good conscience say that we have a _good_ API that they'd be happy to use.

-This post is about the very silly alternative that we recently built: a "fake shell" that _pretends_ to be like option 1 but approximates the performance of option 2.
+This post is about the very silly alternative that we recently built: a _fake shell_ that pretends to offer option 1 but approximates the performance of option 2.

 [flatgfa-post]: {{site.base}}/blog/flatgfa.html
+[flatgfa-eval]: {{site.base}}/blog/flatgfa.html#speedup
 [odgi]: https://odgi.readthedocs.io/en/latest/
 [mmap]: https://linux.die.net/man/2/mmap